 The Madison Valley Merchants Association is a group of business owners working with residents for the betterment of Madison Valley.

-The Merchants Association meets every other month at 8:30 am.
-Locations are TBD; send us an email if you’d like to be notified of the meeting.
+The Merchants Association meets as needed; send us an email if you’d like to be notified of the meeting.

 • To promote neighborhood identification, beautification, and safety.